-- (2) The subject property is an undeveloped corner lot, having an area of 1,000 square feet (s.f.), located in the Capital Hill district of NW Calgary.
-A portion of the site provides five parking stalls for the nearby Earl's restaurant.
-The Land Use Classification is Commercial Corridor-1.
-The site has limited use and is set aside by the City for future road expansion. - (3) The subject site is assessed using the sales comparison approach to value, using typical land rates for the Commercial Corridor-1 district.
-No adjustments have been applied for the corner location, and limited access.
+- (2) The subject property is an undeveloped corner lot, having an area of 10,118 square feet (s.f.), located in the Capital Hill district of NW Calgary.
+The site has an irregular shape, and is essentially 'landlocked' by adjoining land.
+A portion of the site provides parking for the adjacent Tim Horton's restaurant.
+The Land Use Classification is Commercial Corridor-2.
+The site has limited use and is set aside by the City for future road expansion. - (3) The subject site is assessed using the sales comparison approach to value, using typical land rates for the district.
+The City has applied a plus 5 per cent adjustment for the corner location, and a minus 25 per cent adjustment for limited access.